ra559/cis106/_labs/lab2.md

       - Free Storage: 60GB or more

    3. If your computer meets or exceeds the above capabilities, then you need to check if virtualization is enabled.
 Follow [this guide](https://rapurl.live/vaj) to know if your computer has virtualization enabled and if it does not, use the same guide to learn how to enable it.
-   4. You can also use Speccy to find out if your computer has virtualization enabled.
+   4. You can also use [Speccy](https://www.ccleaner.com/speccy) to find out if your computer has virtualization enabled.
    5. If you are having troubles enabling virtualization, let me know immediately. **DO NOT WAIT FOR THE LAST MINUTE!** This part can take time!

-> This questions does not require a submission.
+> This question does not require a submission.

 <hr>